maykinmedia/open-organisatie/docs/introduction/team.rst

-Who's openorganisatie?
+Who's Open oOrganisatie?
 =========================================

-The openorganisatie project was initiated by Maykin.
+The Open Organisatie project was initiated by Maykin.

 Maykin currently is the maintainer of the concept API standard, as well as the component itself.